micahvdm/meta-myrpi/README.md

 /mnt/yocto/tmp/deploy/images/raspberrypi3/core-image-minimal-raspberrypi3.rpi-sdimg
 ```

+The resulting image in `sdimg` format has about **93 MBytes**.
+The file `/ssd/work/yocto/rpi3-data/tmp/deploy/images/raspberrypi3/core-image-minimal-raspberrypi3-20211223133639.rootfs.manifest` list all the packages installed in the image.
+This image has 222 packages.

 Remember that the `/mnt/yocto/tmp` is shared between the docker image and the host, so it's easy to burn the image file into an SD card.

 Return to the host computer and run `df` to find out the SD card device (assuming it is `/dev/sdb`) and run: